MARTIMM/SessionManager/doc/session-manager.md

   * [x] Modify action data
   * [ ] Remove action
     * [ ] Before remove check its use in sessions
+  * In an action there is a field `path` and is mostly used to go there before a command is run.
+This is like a depending operation which needs to be done before continuing further.
+  * [ ] State of an action.
+In cases like starting up a server, it should check a run state to prevent starting a second one.

 * Sessions
   * [ ] Storage in **root**/sessions.yaml